blokadaorg/docker-apps-build-box/README.md

 - the make command of that repo to execute

 Supported repos:
-- six-common (to run flutter tests, or compile android module)
+- blokada (to run flutter tests, compile android flutter common module, and android apps)
-- six-android (to compile all android apps)
-- six-ios will not be supported (since there is no decent way to compile ios projects in docker as of 2025)
+- ios will not be supported (since there is no decent way to compile ios projects in docker as of 2025)
 - maybe web dashboard some day

 There should be no need to specify any params building this image.
 The defaults are set to match Blokada projects.
+However, some env variables are expected to be set (see blokada repo Makefiles for details).

 See fork upstream README for advanced use.

 ## Building